CEO & President

 Educational and Association Technologies

 Josie works with NCCHCA members, staff, and community partners to develop and promote effective health professions education/training partnerships, programs, and related initiatives to achieve community health center readiness to train.
-She also supports members in planning for a stable and effective workforce and manages internal evaluation and improvement of formal training.
+She also supports members in planning for a stable and effective workforce and manages internal evaluation and improvement of health professions education and training.
 She has been employed in education for over eleven years, and previously worked at Mountain Area Health Education Center and A-B Tech in Asheville, NC.
 She has an MPA with a policy focus from Western Carolina University, and an MALS in global studies from UNCG.
-Her graduate studies focused on non-profit/public sector administration, education, and health.
+Her graduate studies focused on non-profit/public sector administration, management, education, and health.

 Human Resource Strategist